NascHQ/checkmate-isp/README.md

 # Checkmate ISP
-Checkmate ISP is a tool which aims to measure the internet quality of our beloved [ISPs](https://en.wikipedia.org/wiki/Internet_service_provider).
+Checkmate ISP is a tool which aims to measure the internet quality of our beloveds [ISPs](https://en.wikipedia.org/wiki/Internet_service_provider).
 It was designed specifically to prove that we have a crap internet service in Brazil.
 You can use it as well if you live in another country.